-ERROR HANDLING CURRENT 2018 TIMELINE 2020 2022 2025 Module / System specific implementation of vendor's preference Required for all ESB Services Module / system provider implementation of Agency specified COTS product, Required for all ESB Services Use for existing projects Optional (2019) Х Reusable FX Provided Service Required All New Projects Reusable Agency Provided Service Required, All New Projects exposed though the IS/IP Reusable Cross- Agency Service Required, All New Projects exposed though the IS/IP
+ERROR HANDLING CURRENT 2018 TIMELINE 2020 2022 2025 Module / System specific implementation of vendor's preference Required for all ESB Services

+Module / system provider implementation of Agency specified COTS product, Required for all ESB Services Use for existing projects Optional (2019) x Reusable FX Provided Service Required All New Projects Reusable Agency Provided Service Required, All New Projects exposed though the IS/IP Reusable Cross- Agency Service Required, All New Projects exposed though the IS/IP

 Common Error Handling is a part of all ESB services so that the use of these services is simpler.
 To achieve true modularity in a Service Oriented Architecture a common error handling framework is essential.
 The FX Application Architecture (Application Architecture) is employing this same Common Error Handling for all components of the Application Architecture.
+The IS/IP Vendor has implemented the Informatica AddressDoctor tools as the enterprise address validation solution.